grafana/mimir/docs/sources/operating-grafana-mimir/horizontal-scaling.md

 ## Monolithic mode

 When running Grafana Mimir in monolithic mode, you can safely scale up to any number of instances.
-To scale down the Mimir cluster, see [Scaling down ingesters](#scaling-down-ingesters).
+To scale down the Grafana Mimir cluster, see [Scaling down ingesters](#scaling-down-ingesters).

 ## Microservices mode